10 minutes (2 parts)

-Just as the "Adagio" brings memories to mind, it is an incredible distraction in all its beauty.
-Memory is fallible, emotions will fade, the mind will latch to anything within its gaze that is attractive - especially when faced with a painful experience.
-In this piece the Adagio is that memory.
-It is a painful one and we try to wipe it away from the mind: first by turning away, then through distraction.
+Forgetting: Just as the Adagio brings memories to mind, it is an incredible distraction in all its beauty.
+Memory is fallible, emotions will fade, the mind will latch to anything within its gaze that is attractive — especially when faced with a painful experience.
+Here, the Adagio is a painful memory and we try to wipe it away from the mind: first by turning away, then through distraction.
 Its distinctness fades and the memory is forgotten.
-But despite the evolving world all around us, a sadness remains, an emptiness.
+But despite the evolving experience, a sadness remains, an emptiness.
 And to fill that void we seek out the thing we’ve forgotten.